-In the summer of 1952, Simon Courtauld went to stay with his schoolfriend Kits in Cornwall – and Kits’ mother, Daphne
+In the summer of 1952, Simon Courtauld went to stay with his schoolfriend Kits in Cornwall – and Kits’s mother, Daphne, author of Rebecca

 It was during the summer holidays that my parents drove this eleven- or twelve-year-old boy from the north coast at Polzeath, where we had a house above the beach, over to the rather grander Menabilly, on the south coast near Fowey.
 Daphne, who was married to Lieutenant-General Sir Frederick Browning, never owned Menabilly.
 It was, and I think still is, the seat of the Rashleigh family, who seldom went there and agreed to rent the house to Daphne, where she lived for 25 years from 1943.

 She had first seen Menabilly years before when, wandering through the woods on the Gribbin peninsula, she came upon this long, two-storied house, seemingly abandoned, with lawns and fields running down to a secluded bay.
 ‘The windows were shuttered fast, white and barred,’ she wrote.
 ‘No voices would sound within those darkened rooms.
 Menabilly would sleep on, like the sleeping beauty of the fairy tale, until someone should come to wake her.’
 She called it the House of Secrets, and in 1938 it became the Manderley of Rebecca.
 (For the interiors of Manderley, Daphne drew also on her memories of Milton Hall in Cambridgeshire, which she visited as a young girl.)